Fragtality/Fenix2GSX/README.md

 - **finalDelayMax**: Maximum Delay in Seconds before the Final LS is transmitted after Boarding.
 - **chocksDelayMin**: Minimum Delay in Seconds before the Chocks are placed.
 - **chocksDelayMax**: Maximum Delay in Seconds before the Chocks are placed.
+- **operatorDelay**: Delayin Seconds to wait for the manual Operator Selection by the User.
-- **boardingDelay**: The Delay to wait for Boarding to be called after Refuel has finished to avoid Vehicle conflicts (Refuel finished does not mean the Fuel Truck has already gone).
-Half of that Time is used when Boarding starts after Catering (when Catering is configured to start after Refuel)
+- **boardingDelay**: Additional Delay for Boarding after Refuel (and half of that Delay for Catering with Refuel).
 - **paxBagWeightKGS**: The Bag Weight per Passenger in KG.
 Used for the Passenger randomization to change the actual Cargo accordingly.
-- **closeDoorOnFinal**: Close the Doors when the Final LS was received.
-- **jetwayFixer**: When enabled, Fenix2GSX will attempt to reconnect the Jetway should it disconnect during Boarding or Deboarding (only active while these Services are running).
-That can only work if the Jetway gets disconnected by the "TOGGLE_JETWAY" SimEvent.
-If you're an experienced Fenix2GSX User, you can enable it and report your Results!
+Only change that if you have modified the Weight from the default SimBrief Template for the Fenix.
 - **groupBoxConcealable**: For System with an abnormal high "Text-Scaling" Setting in Windows (so high, the Window does not fit on the Screen anymore).
 When enabled the Group-Boxes can be hidden (and unhidden) with a Right-Click.
 - **ignoreMenuChecks**: Disables the Checks if the expected GSX Menu (Title) is loaded.
 Currently only relevant for Reposition - may fix Situations where Fenix2GSX is stuck in a "Reposition Loop".
-- **interceptGpuAndChocks**: Don't remove GPU & Chocks when they are placed automatically by the Fenix on Arrival.
+- **interceptGpuAndChocks**: Intercept GPU & Chocks when they are placed automatically by the Fenix on Arrival.
+- **keepGpuUntilDisconnected**: Keep the GPU in Place when Ground-Equipment is cleared and External Power is still on.
+- **disablePaxDoorSync**: Disable the permanent Door-Synchronization for Pax Doors (does not influence Settings like Doors-on-Final)
+- **disableCargoDoorSync**: Disable the permanent Door-Synchronization for Cargo Doors (does not influence Settings like Doors-on-Final)
+- **skipCef**: Troubleshoot Option - skips calls to the EFB which need the Chromium Embedded Framework.
+- **setCefRootPath**: Workaround Option - some Systems need that set to *true* to avoid Fenix2GSX Crashes.
+- **ignoreMenuChecks**: Troubleshoot Option - by-pass Checks which evaluate the GSX Menu Title or Content.
+- **restartCouatlOnArrival**: GSX Workaround - the Couatl Binary is forcefully killed on Arrival when GS is below 30-ish.
+- **fuelRoundUp100**: Round Up Fuel to nearest 100 - e.g. 4154kg planned will become 4200kg or 16286lbs will become 16300lbs.

 <br/><br/>